 Streamline the e-commerce checkout

 The result was a more transparent, intuitive experience that led to a 23% increase in checkout conversion rates.
-My work not only streamlined a key user flow but also aligned with our broader goal of making online furniture shopping easier, faster, and more reassuring for our customers.

 Housing web for youth homeless